nlbdev/nordic-epub3-dtbook-migrator/README.md

 Requirements:

-- Python 3.11+ (might work with earlier versions of Python 3, but it is only tested with 3.11)
+- Python 3.7+ (might work with Python 3.6 and 3.5 but it is not tested)
 - Epubcheck (environment variable `EPUBCHECK_HOME` must point to the directory containing `epubcheck.jar`)

 Usage: